ContinualAI/avalanche/README.md

 Let's make it together :people_holding_hands: a wonderful ride! :balloon:

-Check out how you code changes when you start using Avalanche! :point_down:
+Check out below how you can start using Avalanche! :point_down:

 Quick Example
 ----------------